 Regarding the feared toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
-Your toilet can end up clogged by the use of too much toilet paper and from troublesome elements that find their way into the toilet and get flushed, like sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
+Your toilet can end up clogged by the use of too much toilet paper and from troublesome elements that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may utilize a bathroom sign with reminders of what not to flush.

 It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t take many different types of foods and liquids.
-Think about what you’re putting in your garbage disposal and don’t treat it as a trash can after the big holiday meal is finished.
+Think about what you’re putting in your garbage disposal and don’t use it as a trash can after the big holiday meal is complete.
 Food items that should not be used in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
 These types of items are challenging for the disposal blades to grind up and generate blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

 From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 727-219-2471 if you’ve found any last minute plumbing issues that you would rather not put on your holiday guests!